inspark/inspark-docker/README.md

 ---

+## Configuration file import
+First of all lets go to the **"All widgets"** tab, and find the **"Комплексный виджет"**, and then press **"Get widget"**.
+This widget is required for the dashboard so that it works correctly, thats important!

+Now is the time to import our **configuration file** wich contains pre-config **Objects**, **Categories** and **Devices**, for this specific test case.
+However in a future production cases you can also make configuration for you instance, in sake of backup for example.

+The process of import is simple and quick:
+1. Search up word "Import" in searchbar from up-left corner menu
+2. In the open window click `Import` button
+3. Then click `+ Select data files`
+4. From open window find and choose your downloaded config file (*./Inspark-docker/configuration.zip*), and then select `Upload data`, that's it.

+Now then you imported a config, test elements will apear in your instacnce, and you can see them on "Objects" or "Devices" sections for example.

 ## Emulation of controller performance
+Before we start to launch our emulator, there is one option we need to change.
+Lets navigate to the **"Object"** tab → Expand **"Rubric"** → **"Controllers"** (in the opened menu on the right side) → Select the only controller shown there, adn in the field "COLLECTOR" change **"collector"** to **"emqx"**, after that click on the save button, on the top of the menu (Disket Ico).

 A controller emulator is needed if you want to test and visually see the capability of the controller, without equipment itself.
 In the **Inspark-docker** directory there is the emulator script, called **controller-emulator.sh**